 As with recycled aluminum cans and other metals, there are many local scrap yards that will pay you for certain electronic items and parts you bring in to their shops.

-The items and parts that electronics scrap yards will let you bring in for cash varies, but here is a short list to give you an idea.
+The items and parts that electronics scrap yards will let you bring in for cash varies.

 - Cell phones